Net Gamma Exposure

 How to Read and Interpret It

-Key interpretation framework:
+Key interpretation thresholds for SPX/SPY:

 Historical Context

-The February 2018 "Volmageddon" event illustrates negative GEX dynamics with precision.
-As the VIX spiked from approximately 17 to 50 within two sessions (February 5–6, 2018), the implosion of short-volatility products (XIV, SVXY) forced dealers into massive short gamma positions.
-The SPX fell roughly 7% in two days as dealer hedging flows turned viciously pro-cyclical.
-Subsequently, March 2020's COVID crash featured one of the most extreme negative GEX environments on record, with daily SPX moves of 4–9% sustained over several weeks—a direct manifestation of dealer gamma dynamics reinforcing directional selling pressure.
+The February 2018 "Volmageddon" event remains the textbook illustration of negative GEX dynamics.
+As the VIX spiked from approximately 17 to 50 within two sessions (February 5–6, 2018), the implosion of short-volatility products (XIV, SVXY) triggered forced covering that flipped dealers aggressively short gamma.
+The SPX fell roughly 7% in two days, moves that were mechanically amplified by dealer hedging flows layered on top of the fundamental shock.

 Limitations and Caveats